 Weaviate’s vector-first storage system takes care of all storage operations with a pluggable vector index.
-Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store very large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).
+Storing data in a vector-first manner does not only allow for semantic or context-based search, but also makes it possible to store very large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).

 How to choose the right vector index plugin